NicolaCortinovis/MLOPS_Project/task.md

 └── template.py
 ```

-### Write the requirements ⏳
+### Write the requirements 🔍

-For now we can stick with the requirements used in video `lmqg` and `streamlit`.
-Eventually it must contain only the required packages.
+Contains a first batch of packages that could be useful (according to our tests) for running our app.
 This will be used to create a `conda` environment from which we'll install a custom package containing everything we need to run the app.

+#### Note

+Still lacking the packages needed for the app

 ### Project setup ⏳

+Write the `setup.py` file that is required to install the package as a custom local package in order to facilitate the execution of the app

-### Logging ⏳
+### Logging

+Write a logging system for the project

 ### Exceptions ⏳

+Write an exception handler for the project

 ### Utils models ⏳

+Write a file containing common functions usded in different parts of the app

 ###  Demo notebooks ⏳

-We should create a bunch of demo notebooks that will simulate what happens inside each file in `src/mlopsProject/components`.
-Refer to [video](https://www.youtube.com/watch?v=p7V4Aa7qEpw) for the blueprint (given below)
+We should create a bunch of demo notebooks that will simulate what happens inside each file in `src/ConversationSummarizer/components`.

+We can follow a structure based on the following steps:

- - `data_ingestion.ipynb` data from [dataset](https://huggingface.co/datasets/lmqg/qag_squad])
+    - data ingestion (get the data)
- - `data_validation.ipynb` needed?
- - `data_transformation.ipynb` needed?
- - `model_trainer.ipynb`  uses `GridSearch` from `lmqg` library (maybe think how to connect it to Neptune).
-Explore what params exist for our model and what to add to GridSearch, also check if there exist a way to print results at the end of each epoch.
- - `model_evaluation.ipynb` refer to https://github.com/asahi417/lm-question-generation
-    ### updated
-    `model_trainer.ipynb`  uses `Trainer` class from Hugging Face to train the flan-T5-small model
+    - data validation (check that the data is the correct one)
+    - data transformation (manipulate the data so that it can be handled for the next step)
+    - model trainer (train the model on the transformed data)
+    - model evaluation (evaluate the model on some metrics)

-### Implementate demo in components ⏳
+### Implement demo in components ⏳

-Can be done in parallel with the previous tep
+Can and should be done in parallel with the previous step since each passage is needed for the next one

 ### Develop user app ⏳

-Link everything with `streamlit`
+Link everything

 ### Project CI/CD deployement on AWS ⏳

+To be discussed